baileymh/pf1e-content/README.md

 Before altering any of the compendium databases, it is strongly recommended you create a personal copy of each to prevent the originals from being overwritten.

+3.5 feats and traits are in a separate compendium.
+They are enabled by default and can be manually disabled.

 ## Installation

 If you want to install this module manually, use the main release download .zip.